baoqingjia/RA-SSL/README.md

 # RA-SSL

 This repository contains training and inference code for an RA-SSL reconstruction pipeline built around the spectral-spatial attention network `SSAN`.
-The code works with dynamic metabolic imaging k-space data stored in MATLAB/HDF5 `.mat` files.
+The code works with dynamic metabolic imaging k-space data stored in MATLAB `.mat` files.

 ## Project Layout